 Blueberry-Lemon Icebox Cake – tender pound cake layered between fluffy lemon curd mascarpone cream and a fresh blueberry sauce for a wonderful frozen dessert you’ll be thrilled to serve your guests.

-Your guests will be thrilled too … especially if you slice it nice and thick, and glob another spoonful of the blueberry sauce right on top.
+And your guests will be thrilled too … especially if you slice it nice and thick, and glob another spoonful of the blueberry sauce right on top.
 I love a make-ahead dessert that is easily sliced as needed, and this Blueberry-Lemon Icebox Cake is needed at our house!

 First of all … there are hard working men in my kitchen today.
 They’re not cooking but doing something so much more exciting.
 They’re laying a new tile floor.
 Over the last four months I’ve mentioned our kitchen renovation and hinted at the constant problems.
 If something could go wrong, it did.
 However, after a tremendous amount of perseverance, we have new cabinets, countertops, most of our appliances have been re-installed and today they’re laying the tile floor.
 I love our team and they’ve gone above and beyond when it comes to seeing this through.